Northern Ireland

 education and professional membership

-- and, when they finally reached the middle class,
+- and, when they finally reached the middle class in the late 19th century,

 voted immediately for Home Rule and, eventually,